 The effect is that, understandably, countless organizations have decided to develop a new and future-proof data architecture.
 However, this is easier said than done.
 You don’t design data architectures every day.
 Which new technologies are available today?
 What is the influence of new technologies on the architecture, such as Hadoop, NoSQL, big data, data warehouse automation, and data-streaming?
 Which new architectural principles should be applied?
 How do we handle the new rules and regulations for data storage and analysis?
 And what is the influence of cloud platforms?

-This two-day seminar answers most of the common questions architects have when designing a modern data architecture.
+This webinar answers most of the common questions architects have when designing a modern data architecture.
 This is done through guidelines, tips, and design rules.
 Concepts and technologies, such as data lakes, big data, datavault, cloud, data virtualization, Hadoop, NoSQL, data warehouse automation, and anonymization of data are discussed.
 The seminar is based on practical experiences while designing and implementing modern data architectures.
 Also, the relationship between a modern data architecture and more organizational aspects are addressed as well, including data quality, data governance, data strategy, and the migration to a new architecture.

 - Part 1: Introduction; what is a data architecture?